Imran-ml/Name-Entity-Recognition-and-Classification/README.md

 ## Conclusion

-We applied different techniques on the data preparation and then features extraction.
-We used TF-IDF technique to extract the features from the text but the models was not giving good results.
-We changed the features extraction technique to Sequence extractor using tensorflow and we got the good results.
-Data preprocessing, data extraction and hyper parameter tuning helped to boost the performance of RNN but Random forest did not performed well.
+We applied various techniques in data preparation and feature extraction.
+Initially, using the TF-IDF technique for feature extraction did not yield satisfactory results.
+However, switching to a Sequence extractor using TensorFlow significantly improved our outcomes.
+Data preprocessing, feature extraction, and hyperparameter tuning were crucial in enhancing the RNN's performance, whereas the Random Forest model underperformed.

-Well about the hyper parameters tuning, we don’t need to set different hyper parameters, train the model and show the results.
-To do this what we need to do, we tune the hyper parameters according to problem, we train and test and know how the model giving results in deep learning.
-And in Random forest model, we can use GRID SEARCH approach that train the model on all the given hyper parameters and select the best parameters to train the final model.
+For hyperparameter tuning in deep learning models, it's essential to adjust them based on the problem at hand, train, and test the model to evaluate its performance thoroughly.
+In the case of the Random Forest model, employing a GRID SEARCH approach allows for training across a spectrum of hyperparameters to identify the optimal ones for the final model.

-Hyper parameters for RNN,
+### Hyperparameters for RNN:
-We choose the different number of parameters but after tuning, we got best hyper parameters to get the good results.
-We used Sigmoid activation function as we need only one output.
-Sigmoid function helps to get one output for binary problem.
-We used binary cross entropy as our problem is to classify only two classes.
-RMSPROP optimizer helps to get the good results.
-We change and test different epochs and batch sizes but 20 epochs and 500 batch size is good to get the good results as well.
+After tuning, the optimal hyperparameters included using the Sigmoid activation function for binary output, binary cross-entropy for a two-class classification problem, and the RMSPROP optimizer for enhanced performance.
+Experimenting with different epochs and batch sizes, we found that 20 epochs and a batch size of 500 were ideal.

-Hyper parameters for RF,
+### Hyperparameters for RF:
-To get the best parameters of random forest model, we used grid search which take different parameters every time and train the model.
-Finally grid search train the model on the best parameters.
-These are the best parameters for RF model: {'n_estimators': 200, 'max_features': 'sqrt', 'max_depth': 8, 'criterion': 'gini'}
+The best parameters for the Random Forest model were identified through grid search, resulting in: {'n_estimators': 200, 'max_features': 'sqrt', 'max_depth': 8, 'criterion': 'gini'}.

-We got good results on the RNN because it remember each and every information of previous times.
+The RNN model excelled due to its capability to remember information from previous instances, providing superior results.

 ## Contact